szupi-ipuzs/esphome-packages/README.md

 ## count_events.yaml
 This package will help you keep track of the number of any events.
 It provides a sensor and a simple esphome script to be executed when an interesting even has occur.
+Additionaly it creates a button that resets the events count.

 Example usage:
 ```yaml